-(a) In the following waters the indicated miscellaneous restrictions shall apply: Bog Meadow Pond, Norwich.
-The use of boats and canoes is prohibited.
+(a) In the following waters the indicated miscellaneous restrictions shall apply:

+(1) Bog Meadow Pond, Norwich.
+The use of vessels is prohibited.

-East Twin Lake, Salisbury.
+(2) East Twin Lake, Salisbury.
 The use of radios by fishermen is prohibited from 11:00 p.m. to 6:00 a.m. prevailing time.

-Hewitt Pond (Lower Hewitt Pond), North Stonington.
-The use of boats and canoes is prohibited.
+(3) Hewitt Pond (Lower Hewitt Pond), North Stonington.
+The operation of vessels with motors, except for electric motors, is prohibited.